 Kluane Lake Research Station

 Starting from April 2021 the Kluane Lake Research Station in South-West Yukon, Canada will be offering professional drone services with the capacity to conduct aerial survey and mapping, filming and photography.
-Please contact the management team at klrs@ucalgary.ca to learn more and discuss your research requirements.
+Please the management contact team klrs@ucalgary.ca to learn more and discuss your research requirements.

 View this email in your browser